 Camera Trap Installation:

-Camera traps were deployed at selected observation points, primarily to capture the presence and activity of medium to large mammals, particularly nocturnal or elusive species.
+Camera traps were deployed at selected observation points, primarily to capture the presence and activity of medium-to large-sized mammals, particularly nocturnal or elusive species.
 Each camera trap unit was left in place for a minimum of two consecutive days to allow sufficient time for photographic detection.
-Camera placement was guided by signs of animal presence such as pugmarks, scat, or known trails, and traps were set at appropriate heights and angles for target species.
+Camera placement was guided by signs of animal presence, such as pugmarks, scats, or known trails, and traps were set at appropriate heights and angles for the target species.

 Visual and Auditory Observation:

-Direct observations were conducted at each point for 20–30 minutes, during two key faunal activity windows:
+Direct observations were conducted at each point for 20–30 min during two key faunal activity windows.

 Early Morning: 06:00–09:00 AM